wri/forma-clj/README.md

 TextMate Support for Clojure
 ----------------------------

-Check out a great setup for Textmate and Clojure[here](https://github.com/swannodette/textmate-clojure).
+Check out a great setup for Textmate and Clojure [here](https://github.com/swannodette/textmate-clojure).

 Emacs and Aquamacs
 ------------------